 - 1. Member States should continue to enhance their cross-border surveillance efforts to: - a.
-Map population movements and identify all potential crossing points where there is risk of disease spread, - b.
+Map population movements and identify all potential crossing points where there is a risk of disease spread, - b.
 Conduct screenings for travelers with fever, rash, vomiting, diarrhea, and hemorrhage at the borders. - c.
 Implement temperature monitoring, infection prevention and control measures and other public health measures at the borders. - d.
-Share EVD related information along with COVID-19 and other infection control information at borders - 2.
+Share EVD related information along with COVID-19 and other infection control information from the borders of points of entry. - 2.
 Member States should continue to perform contact tracing and follow up of all probable and confirmed cases. - 3.
 Member States should scale up infection prevention and control measures in health care settings. - 4.
 All Member States should notify and routinely share data about confirmed EVD cases, deaths, recoveries, tests conducted and healthcare workers infected with WHO and Africa CDC.
-Notify Africa CDC by emailing: AfricaCDCEBS@africa-union.org.
+Notify Africa CDC by emailing: AfricaCDCEBS@africa-union.org. - Member States should continue to provide information to the general public about how and where to seek immediate medical care for EVD when they develop symptoms. - 6.
+Member States are encouraged to work with partners to improve their preparedness for detecting and managing imported cases, including mapping health facilities ,active surveillance and reporting, including zero reporting. - 7.
+At-risk countries should place approvals for investigational medicines and vaccines as an immediate priority preparedness action plan.